 Priority Candidate Spotlight: Kaine, Maloney, Murphy

-November 1, 2012 by Maureen McCarty, Online Content and Marketing Manager
+November 1, 2012 by Maureen McCarty, HRC Deputy Director of Marketing

 Fair-minded leaders face tough races on Tuesday and they need our help.
 There’s so much at stake for our movement this election.
 Get the facts about HRC's priority candidates and their proven track records supporting equality.

 Today we’ll take a look at Virginia’s Tim Kaine and Connecticut’s Chris Murphy for U.S. Senate, along with New York’s Sean Patrick Maloney for U.S. House.